Messages in the Blazor Chat UI Component

 Blazor Chat UI AvatarUrl

-You can use the AvatarBgColor property to set a specific background color for user avatars using hexadecimal values.
-If no color is set, a custom background color is set based on specified theme.
+The AvatarBgColor property sets a specific background color for a user’s avatar using hexadecimal values.
+If a color is not specified, a default color from the current theme is applied.

 @using Syncfusion.Blazor.InteractiveChat